particl/hardware-wallet-playground/README.md

 ### Docker Compose File
 The orchestration of the test environment is provided by `docker/test-compose.yaml`.

 The compose file will spin up a network of:
+- 1 Ledger NanoS emulator
+- 1 Trezor One emulator
-3 particl-core daemons:
+- 3 particl-core daemons:
     * `core-stake-node`: this node is responsible for generating blocks on the regnet.
     * `core-ledger-nanos-node`: this node is connected with the Ledger NanoS emulator & can be tested against.
     * `core-trezor-one-node`: this node is connected with the Trezor One emulator & can be tested against.